-Radiant cut diamonds have a square or rectangle shape with cropped corners.
-Featuring 70 facets, the radiant cut is the first angular cut, the second being princess cut) that have complete brilliant-cut facets pattern on crown and pavilion.
+Radiant cut diamonds come in both rectangular and square shapes with cropped corners.
+Featuring 70 facets, the radiant cut is the first angular cut, the second being the princess cut, that has a complete brilliant-cut facet pattern both on crown and pavilion.

 Emerald Cut vs Radiant Cut Diamonds

-The step cut stones feature parallel facets, they have a clean and sleek look and it is easier to see their pattern.
+The step cut stones feature parallel facets which give them a clean and sleek look, making it easier to see their pattern.
 For this reason, it is important to purchase emerald cut diamonds with higher clarity and colour grades.

-In comparison, the brilliant-cut diamonds have more sparkle and brilliance while facets pattern is not that easy distinguishable for an untrained eye.
+In comparison, the brilliant cut stones have more fire, brilliance and scintillation, but the facet pattern is not that easy distinguishable for an untrained eye.

 The facets of a radiant cut diamond have triangular and other non-rectangular shapes.
-In other words, radiant cut diamonds don’t look as “linear” as emerald-cut diamonds.
+In other words, radiant cut diamonds do not look as “linear” as emerald cut diamonds.

 Brilliance and Sparkle

-These two cuts significantly differ in how visible their flaws are.
+Emerald and radiant cut diamonds differ significantly in how visible their flaws are.

 Since radiant cut diamonds exhibit a higher level of brilliance and sparkle, the flaws in them will not be that easily visible.
 If you compare two diamonds of the same clarity grade, the radiant will less likely have any noticeable imperfections.

-In contrast, flaws in the emerald cut diamond are more likely to be visible due to the relatively lower brilliance and wide facet pattern, meaning you will have to pay special attention to clarity when considering an emerald cut diamond.
+In contrast, flaws in the emerald cut diamond are more likely to be visible due to its relatively lower brilliance and wide facet pattern, meaning you will have to pay special attention to clarity when considering an emerald cut diamond.